george-hawkins/boto-experiments/README.md

 Further ideas for boto3-renderer.

+### Multiple renders

+At the moment, you can only submit one render.
+So all instances are spun up, render the frames for a single animation and then shut down.
+The startup and shutdown time is about 2 minutes.
+So, for 32 instances that's already an hour of EC2 instance time just for that.

+It would obviously be nice to be able to specify multiple renders and have the instances keep going until everything is finished.

 ### Purge .blend file

 At the moment the `.blend` file is packed to ensure it comes will all the resources it needs.
 But it might also be nice to ensure that the `.blend` doesn't contain unused data-blocks.